mykhailoKrlKrk/book-store/README.md

 8. ⚙️ Service: The Service component contains the core business logic of the application.

 9. ✅ Validation: The Validation component ensures validation and verification of input data.
+10. 📊 Testing layer using testcontainers: The project has implemented 50 integration tests to assess the functionality of the program under various conditions and exceptional situations at the repository, service, and controller levels.
+An additional plugin (jacoco) is utilized to show the Coverage results in a schematic manner.